anindex/reinforcement-learning-practice/meetings/week2.md

 ### Markov Reward Process (MRP)
 Basically, MRP is Markov chain with values for each state.
 The value of each state measures how good to be in that state.
 To be concrete, MRP is a tuple ![alt text](https://latex.codecogs.com/gif.latex?(S,&space;P,&space;R,&space;\gamma)):

-- S is a finite set of state
+- S is a finite set of states
 - P is state transition probability matrix, ![alt text](https://latex.codecogs.com/gif.latex?P_{ss'}&space;=&space;P[S_{t&plus;1}=s'|S_t=s])
 - R is a (immediate) reward function for each state, ![alt text](https://latex.codecogs.com/gif.latex?R_s=E[R_{t&plus;1}|S_t=s])
 - ![alt text](https://latex.codecogs.com/gif.latex?\gamma) is a discount factor ranging from 0 to 1.